tyleregeto/8bit-emulator/README.md

 A 8 bit computer emulator, in JS
 =============

-This is very much a work in progress.
+This is a work in progress.

 Memory Layout
 -----------------